 - You have a bone fracture that occurs without any significant injury.

 Bisphosphonates are the main medicines that are used to both prevent and treat bone loss.
 They are most often taken by mouth.
 You may take a pill either once a week or once a month.
+You also may get bisphosphonates through a vein (IV).
+Most often this is done once or twice a year.

 - After taking the pill, remain sitting or standing for at least 30 minutes.

-- DO NOT eat or drink for at least 30 to 60 minutes.
+- Do not eat or drink for at least 30 to 60 minutes.

 Rare side effects are: